Dendrobium | The Noble Orchid Blooming in Eastern Temples

 Historical Background

-Dendrobiums were introduced to the West between the late 18th and early 19th centuries.
-European plant explorers were fascinated by the diversity of these orchids found in Southeast Asia and the Himalayas.
-The seeds and specimens they brought back were cultivated in the great greenhouses of England and France.
+Dendrobiums were first introduced to Europe in the late 18th to early 19th century.
+Plant explorers were astonished by their diversity in Southeast Asia and the Himalayas, and the imported plants soon flourished in the greenhouses of Britain and France.

 Light